Background and Goals

 I-WEST is an initiative of IICREST, the Interdisciplinary Institute for Collaboration and Research on Enterprise Systems and Technology.
 I-WEST aims at providing a platform to researchers from academia and industry for discussing challenges, solutions, ideas and experiences related to the broad field of enterprise systems and technology.

-Each year, a special theme is chosen within this broad field, in order to make presentations and discussions more focused.
-The theme of I-WEST 2011 was:
+For each edition, a special theme is chosen within this broad field, in order to make presentations and discussions more focused.
+The theme of I-WEST 2017 is:

 Hence, the goal of I-WEST is to look at issues related to advancing collaborative enterprise technologies and applying them in new ways, to create solutions for the dynamic and networked enterprises of the future.
-Spontaneous collaboration, context awareness, economic sustainability, and adaptive behavior are just some desirable properties of future enterprise systems, which have to be realized in distributed, heterogeneous and dynamic environments, and for which creative solutions grounded in enterprise technologies have to be developed.
-I-WEST also has the intention to unite researchers from various communities, including researchers working on enterprise computing, enterprise interoperability, context-aware systems, IT infrastructures, model-driven development and service-oriented architectures.
+Situation awareness, sustainability, and adaptive behavior are just some desirable properties of future enterprise systems, which have to be realized in distributed, heterogeneous and dynamic environments, and for which creative solutions grounded in enterprise technologies have to be developed.
+I-WEST also has the intention to unite researchers from various communities, including researchers working on enterprise computing, enterprise interoperability, situation-aware systems, IT infrastructures, model-driven development and service-oriented architectures.

 The topics of I-WEST are as follows:

 - enterprise engineering

 - economic value modelling

 - consistency validation and enforcement